psexton/semvername/README.md

 `NAME-SEMVER`

+In other words, a name part, followed by a hyphen, followed by a semver part.
+The definition of "name" and "semver" differ depending on the version of SemVerName you are using.
+(Yes, the SemVerName format is semantically versioned, just like the SemVer format is.)

 ### 2.0.0

 * `NAME` consists of lowercase letters, digits, hyphens, and underscores.
 It cannot be empty or begin with a hyphen or underscore.